In Greater Manchester we are in charge of the £6bn spent on health and social care in our ten boroughs.

 Devolution means we can make decisions locally about how we take care of the 2.8 million people living in our ten boroughs.
 After all, local people know what Greater Manchester needs.

-It also means making these decisions together as a region, with our health and social care services working alongside our local authorities.
+It also means making these decisions together as a city region, with our health and social care services working alongside our local authorities.

 We’re already making big improvements to the health and social care services we need.
 We’re tackling serious conditions like cancer and heart disease.
 We’re also addressing wider problems that affect our health – like poverty, loneliness and poor lifestyles.